437kasugano/kasuganoloader/README.md

 > It has new names for replaced models.
 > GLHF.
 > ps.
 U can find the script in modelscripts folder.
+# If You need VT of every file that it contains, [click me](https://pastebin.com/raw/Ye7LcsAv)